A guide to the immigration implications of COVID-19 for UK employers

 Status information on TLScontact VACs can be checked on the address page of the relevant preferred appointment location.

-Applicants with appointments already booked at VACs that are closed should have been contacted by the commercial partner directly.
+Applicants with appointments already booked at VACs that are closed should be contacted by the commercial partner directly.

 Due to border restrictions in some countries, commercial partners are also experiencing problems with being able to print and send UK visa vignettes and to return passports to applicants.
 Where possible, passports are being returned where VACs have re-opened.
 Any concerns about this should be sent to the commercial partner, noting that they will be required to comply with any local movement-related restrictions when returning documents.